Ro5bert/avra/README.md

 ## Compatibility

-Since AVRA is written in ANSI C, it should be possible to compile it on most system platforms.
+It should be possible to compile AVRA on most system platforms.
 If you have problems compiling AVRA, please open an issue in the tracker.

 ## History